lucasmerlino33/Multi-source-Data-Consolidation-in-Power-BI/README.md

 ## Analytical Layer and Reporting

 The final model supports executive dashboards focused on productivity, capacity, and service status analysis.
 I'll show next an example of a general visualization.
 The reporting layer includes calculated measures and conditional logic using DAX functions such as CALCULATE, IF, DISTINCTCOUNT, SUM, AVERAGE, and conditional filtering with IN expressions to support dynamic KPI analysis.
+Everything can be filter by using the display bottoms above

 ![Intro Page](Visuals/01_Visuals_example_(Intro_Page).png)